ranukund/oneCCL/doc/rst/source/programming-model/host-communication.rst

          send_buf[idx] = rank + 1;
       }

-3. ``allreduce`` invocation performs the reduction of values from all the processes and then distributes the result to all the processes.
-In this case, the result is an array with ``elem_count`` elements, where all elements are equal to the sum of arithmetical progression:
+   The ``allreduce`` invocation performs the reduction of values from all the processes and then distributes the result to all the processes.
+In this case, the result is an array with the ``elem_count`` elements, where all elements are equal to the sum of the arithmetical progression:

    .. math::
       p \cdot (p + 1) / 2

+#.
+Execute the ``allreduce`` operation:

    .. code:: cpp